pyta-uoft/website/index.md

 ### Import self (W0406) {#W0406}

 A module should not import itself.
-So for example, if the module is named `W0406_import_self` you cannot import it as follows:
+For example, if you have a module named `W0406_import_self`, it should not import a module with the same name.

 ~~~~ {include="W0406_import_self"}
 ~~~~

+This error can occur when the name of your python file conflicts with the name of a module which you would like to import.
+For example, if you have a Python file named `math.py`, calling `import math` from within that file (or from within *any* Python file in the same directory) will import *your* `math.py` file, and not the [`math` module] from the standard library.

 ### Reimported (W0404) {#W0404}